flightaware/tohil/README.md

 The extension is available under the 3-clause BSD license (see "LICENSE").

-tohil is based on libtclpy, by Aidan Hobson Sayers.
+tohil is based on libtclpy, by Aidan Hobson Sayers at https://github.com/aidanhs/libtclpy/.

 ## Usage

 You can import tohil into either a Tcl or Python parent interpreter.
 Doing so will create and initialise an interpreter for the corresponding language and define all tohil's methods in both.

 This means you can call backwards and forwards between interpreters.
 In other words, any Python code can call Tcl code at any time, and vice versa, and they can call "through" each other, i.e. Python can call Tcl code that calls Python code that calls Tcl code limited only by your machine's memory and your sanity (and the (settable) Tcl recursion limit).